top of page

 More than Dirty Snow-Balls

 My first research project in the field of cometary science was to calibrate the laboratory copy of the ROSINA high-resolution mass spectrometer DFMS for ammonium salts (photo above, link below).
 Aboard ESA's Rosetta spacecraft, the DFMS measured the thin atmosphere of comet 67P/Churyumov-Gerasimenko for two years and a large part of the comet's orbit around the Sun.
 This project eventually resulted in two articles together with Prof. em.
-Dr. K. Altwegg and the ROSINA team (press release text linked below) as it provided an explanation for the mysterious cometary nitrogen depletion.
+Dr. K. Altwegg and the ROSINA team (press release text linked below) as it provided a possible explanation for the mysterious cometary nitrogen depletion.
 After several other projects (the full publication record is linked below), my most recent work demonstrates that the cometary gasphase is surprisingly rich in complex organics - definitely richer than expected for a 'dirty snow-ball'!
 Interestingly, theses organics are compositionally similar to refractory organics in cometary dust and even to organics detected in Saturn's ring rain material by a mass spectrometer on NASA's Cassini spacecraft (EPSC21 conference talk linked below).

 Engagement